paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 **(f) Enhanced public participation**

-(1) **In general** — The Secretary shall establish procedures to enhance public participation in the development of each feasibility study under subsection (a) of this section, including, if appropriate, establishment of a stakeholder advisory group to assist the Secretary with the development of the study.
+(1) **In general** — The Secretary shall establish procedures to enhance public participation in the development of each feasibility study under subsection (a), including, if appropriate, establishment of a stakeholder advisory group to assist the Secretary with the development of the study.

 (2) **Membership** — If the Secretary provides for the establishment of a stakeholder advisory group under this subsection, the membership of the advisory group shall include balanced representation of social, economic, and environmental interest groups, and such members shall serve on a voluntary, uncompensated basis.

-(3) **Limitation** — Procedures established under this subsection shall not delay development of any feasibility study under subsection (a) of this section.
+(3) **Limitation** — Procedures established under this subsection shall not delay development of any feasibility study under subsection (a).

 **(g) Detailed project schedule**